ZhangHuixin1103/Task-Transfer-VICL-in-VLM/README.md

 python eval_1.py
 python eval_2.py --use_qwen_for_prompt
 ```

+All commands above can be found in `eval.sh`.

 Outputs are written under `data/output/`.
 Each task-pair directory contains generated images, `evaluation_log.jsonl`, and averaged `evaluation_results.json`.